tubs-c3e/grlib-archive/designs/leon3-xilinx-ml501/README.txt

-   make xconfig   (select MIG, deselect DDR2SPA) make distclean install-secureip mig make vsim
+   make xconfig   (select MIG, deselect DDR2SPA) make distclean install-secureip mig make sim

    The MIG memory parameters can be changed in of ahb2mig_ml50x.vhd, without having to regenerate the MIG itself.
 The default settings are compatible with the provided 256 Mbyte SODIMM.

-   It is essential to use ISE 13.4.
+   It is essential to use ISE 14.7.
 MIG generation is not supported for any other ISE version in this design.

 * The SSRAM can be interfaced with the LEON2 Memory controller.